 Denmark, Aarhus | Aarhus University:

-Students who are nominated to Aarhus University and submit the online applicaiton will receive an e-mail with attached letters of acceptance and the ST1 residence permit application form.
+Students who are nominated to Aarhus University and submit the online applicaiton will receive an e-mail from Aarhus with attached letters of acceptance and the ST1 residence permit application form.
 Aarhus University officials will complete part 2 of the ST1 residence permit application and students must complete part 1.

 Germany, Bad Mergentheim/Mosbach | Baden-Wuerttemberg Cooperative State University (DHBW):